JonCodesThings/MinishEngine/README.md

 MinishEngine

-A small SFML-based engine project
+A small SFML-based micro game engine project

 For license see LICENSE.md